Quick Answer

 What a Bad Conference Room Really Costs

-The clutter you can see is costing you time.
-The technology gaps you can’t see are costing you money.
+The clutter you can see costs time.
+The technology gaps you cannot see can cost productivity.

 Clutter That Disrupts Focus